Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Measures against a Recession

-• Labor market reforms: Measures to make the labor market more flexible can facilitate job creation and reduce unemployment in a recession.
+• Labor market reforms: Measures to make the labor market more flexible can facilitate job creation and reduce unemployment during a recession.

-• Regulatory reforms: Simplifying business start-ups and governance can encourage innovation and spur new business activity during a recessionary period.
+• Regulatory reforms: Simplifying the process of starting and running a business can promote innovation and stimulate new business activity during a recession.

-• Education and apprenticeships: Investing in education and training can improve the adaptability and competitiveness of the workforce.
+• Education and training: Investing in education and training can improve the adaptability and competitiveness of the workforce.

-• Trade agreements and cooperation: The promotion of international trade and cooperation with other countries can support exports and growth in a recession.
+• Trade agreements and cooperation: Promoting international trade and cooperation with other countries can support exports and growth during a recession.

 History of German Recessions

-Early 1980s A recession triggered by the second oil crisis at the end of the 1970s led to a sharp rise in energy prices and inflation.
+Early 1980s A recession triggered by the second oil crisis in the late 1970s led to a sharp rise in energy prices and inflation.
 The German economy experienced a significant downturn, characterized by high unemployment and government austerity measures.

-Early 1990s A recession followed the reunification of Germany in 1990, partly caused by the enormous costs and economic challenges of integrating the East German economy.
-This period was characterized by high unemployment and large public budget deficits.
+Early 1990s German reunification in 1990 was followed by a recession, caused in part by the enormous costs and economic challenges of integrating the East German economy.
+This period was marked by high unemployment and large public budget deficits.

-Early 2000s The so-called "dotcom bubble" burst and led to an economic downturn that also affected Germany.
-This recession was characterized by a decline in investment in the technology sector and general economic uncertainty.
+Early 2000s The dot-com bubble burst, leading to an economic downturn that also affected Germany.
+This recession was characterized by a decline in technology investment and general economic uncertainty.

-Great Recession 2008/2009 Triggered by the global financial crisis in 2008, Germany experienced a sharp economic downturn.
-The crisis led to a decline in exports, production cuts and an increase in unemployment, although Germany returned to economic growth relatively quickly compared to other countries.
+Great Recession 2008/2009 Triggered by the global financial crisis of 2008, Germany experienced a sharp economic downturn.
+The crisis led to a decline in exports, production cuts, and an increase in unemployment, although Germany returned to economic growth relatively quickly compared to other countries.

 Recession in the Economic Cycle